 The US visas were relatively easy to obtain.
 Then it was time to apply for the UK visas for the whole family.
-The number of visa types available were reduced from 15 to 4 earlier this year.
 We qualified for the Standard Visitor Visa.
 I spent hours completing the most comprehensive online visa application forms I had ever done before.
 The section that took me the longest was the travel history section where I had to enter details of every Commonwealth country that had issued me with a visa in the past 10 years and another section where I had to enter dates and details of every country I had visited in the past 10 years.
 Fortunately, after 10 entries, the form doesn’t allow you to enter any more.
 I had to hunt for old, archived emails containing flight tickets for the past 10 years and was logged out of the system a few times due to being timed-out.
 After having to re-enter information a couple of times, I realised that it was a good idea to save the form very frequently.

 After completing the forms, we paid online.
-The fee was 85 GBP per person.
+The fee was 85 GBP per person at the time.
 At the exchange rate then, it worked out to R1785.
 I then booked the appointments on the TLS website.
 If you are going as a family, I suggest that you book all the appointments for the same time slot.
 We didn’t but when we got there we asked if we could still do that and the friendly gentleman at reception said we could.

 Before we went, I had to print out the appointment confirmations, application forms and supporting documents.
 Talking about supporting documents, the Schengen and US visa applications were quite clear on what supporting documents were required.
 The UK visa website only stated the mandatory items which were the passports and photos and evidence that you can support yourself during your trip then stated that you should bring whatever else you feel will support your application.
 There are some guidelines on what those possible documents are.
 We took bank statements, unabridged birth certificates, business registration documents (as we are self-employed), and flight tickets.
 You are not required to book these beforehand although we did because availability for the peak period we were looking at was decreasing and prices were increasing due to cheaper seats getting sold out and the exchange rate worsening.
 We also took a cancellable hotel booking confirmation from Booking.com.
 Here again, you are advised not to book beforehand however the application forms ask you for the name and address of the place you will be staying at.